frankhart2018/frankhart2018/README.md

 - <a href="https://github.com/cimplec/sim-c">simC</a> - A simple high level dynamically typed front-end for C. (Licensed under GPL v3)
 - <a href="https://github.com/Project-DC/pygeneses">Pygeneses</a> - A PyTorch based Deep Reinforcement Learning Framework to study behaviour of artificial agents in bio-inspired environments.
 (Licensed under GPL v3)
 - <a href="https://github.com/lang-pulse/">Pulse</a> - An interpreted language optimized for Neural Networks.
 (Yet to be open sourced)
+- <a href="https://github.com/Documentive/TemplateBuddy">TemplateBuddy</a> -  A project for making resumes and research papers using latex (Yet to be open sourced)

 I also take part in ML research (:books: :books:) and have worked on several research projects based on Neural Networks and Machine Learning.